Selena Gomez Confirms And Deletes Proof Of The Weeknd Romance During European Love Tour

 Selena Gomez and The Weeknd have been spending time in Europe for the past several days and during a recent outing, they were reportedly met with fans shouting “amore!”

-Selena Gomez and The Weeknd have been flaunting their love in Los Angeles and in Europe in recent weeks and as their relationship continues, fans continue to track their every move.
+Selena Gomez and The Weeknd have been flaunting their love in Los Angeles and Europe in recent weeks and as their relationship continues, fans continue to track their every move.
 Luckily, the new couple doesn’t seem to mind and brushed off their European hecklers.

 “[Selena Gomez and The Weeknd] simply looked at one another and laughed it off,” a source told Hollywood Life on January 30. “[They] signed autographs and posed for photographs with Italian fans while they were in Florence.
 Later on, they had lunch at the popular Trattoria Borgo Antico restaurant where they sampled fine wines, cheese and pasta dishes.”